Cornell-PoBE/A3/README.md

 * Change the config.vm.box value to ubuntu/trusty64: this sets our Virtual Machine to use one of the latest Ubuntu distributions.
 * Uncomment the line that has private_network in it and note the IP address.
 (By default, it’s 192.168.33.10).

-Your file should now look like this:
+Your Vagrantfile should now look like this:

 ```ruby
 # -*- mode: ruby -*-